Filipino cuisine: Bread and pastries

+Brazo de Mercedes, a traditional Filipino meringue roll filled with custard and dusted with powdered sugar.

+Buko pie, a traditional Filipino pie made with young coconut (malauhog).

 The egg pie with a very rich egg custard filling is a mainstay in local bakeries.
 It is typically baked so that the exposed custard on top is browned.
 Buko pie is made with a filling made from young coconut meat and dairy.
 Mini pastries like turrones de casuy are made up of cashew marzipan wrapped with a wafer made to resemble a candy wrapper but take on a miniature look of a pie in a size of about a quarter.
 There is also napoleones – again with all the vowels pronounced – a mille-feuille pastry stuffed with a sweet milk-based filling.

 There are hard pastries like biskotso a crunchy, sweet, twice-baked bread.
 Another baked goody is sinipit which is a sweet pastry covered in a crunchy sugar glaze, made to resemble a length of rope.
 Similar to sinipit is a snack eaten on roadsides colloquially called shingaling.
 It is hollow but crunchy with a salty flavor.

+Mamon, a light, airy Filipino sponge cake.